KOSASIH/ExoTech-Trailblazer/README.md

 ## Setup

 To use the NLP system, you need to install the required libraries and models.
-Run the following [commands to set up the environment](
+Run the following [commands to set up the environment](NLP_system.py).

+## Importing Libraries

+Import the necessary libraries for NLP processing: